 In addition to occupational dermatitis, toxic substances cause damage to other organs and systems.

-preventive measures, reducing the impact of toxic substances are quite multifaceted.
+Preventive measures reducing the impact of toxic substances are quite multifaceted.

 Antihistamines (promethazine), chlorpromazine, aminophylline can also cause skin reactions.